derricktaylor0320-bot/fr2p-club/replit.md

 # The FR2P Club - Financial Roadway 2 Prosperity

 ## Overview
 The FR2P Club is an **affiliate marketing investment platform and movement** focused on digital education, professional training, industry certifications, and wealth-building.
 It operates on a "Get 5, Teach 5" duplication model, empowering members to achieve financial freedom by referring just five individuals and teaching them to do the same.
-The platform offers a simple $5/month flat commission per direct referral, enhanced commissions for early "Founding Members," and achievement tier recognition.
-Inspired by a legacy of "everybody can win" business models, FR2P integrates wealth-building opportunities with lifestyle benefits, aiming to create a community built on brotherhood, harmony, and entrepreneurship.
-The long-term vision includes an exclusive Executive Investor Tier and securing grant funding for sustained growth and competitive commission payout terms.
+The platform offers a reoccurring $5/month flat commission per direct referral, enhanced commissions for early "Founding Members," and achievement tier recognition.
+Inspired by a model of "everybody can win" business models, The FR2P Club integrates wealth-building opportunities with lifestyle benefits, aiming to create a community built on brotherhood  harmony, and entrepreneurship.
+The long-term vision includes an exclusive Executive Investor Tier and securing grant funding advertising and marketing for sustained growth and competitive commission payout terms.

 ## User Preferences
 Preferred communication style: Simple, everyday language.

 ## System Architecture
-FR2P employs a monorepo architecture with distinct client, server, and shared components.
+The FR2P Club employs a monorepo architecture with distinct client, server, and shared components.

 **UI/UX:** The platform features a **navy blue (#001f3f) and metallic gold (#FFD700) luxury theme** with high-contrast design, PWA capabilities, and a real-time community chat.
 All core UI elements use consistent branding with navy gradient backgrounds and gold accents.